Alexandria Taylor, MPA

 Christy Lucky has had an accounting-based career for more than 25 years.
 Christy joined the Coalition first contractually in 2011 and then as a full time employee in 2012.
 Specializing in non-profit accounting, she manages NMCSAP grants and funds in compliance with the Uniform Administrative Requirements in 2 CFR 200.
 Christy has also worked 5+ years as a non-profit auditor and this has honed her skills in compliance, internal controls, implementing processes and problem solving.
 Christy is a licensed CPA in the State of New Mexico, a QuickBooks specialist, has certification as a Non-profit accountant, and trained thru DOJ Grants financial management program.

-Lisa Meyer joined the Coalition contractually in 2004 and has been a staff member since 2009.
-Through the years, Lisa’s position has evolved to include many facets of support, from data and reports to administrative, technical, and subcontract management.
-Several challenging and enjoyable projects accomplished include: Most recently, leading the creation of our online learning platform for virtual training; creating online training modules replete with previously unknown PHP programming; and working as part of a team to guide a competitive grant process through the creation of innovations such as an electronic application, Mini-Grant options, and a Pre-Proposal Webinar and then providing technical assistance to successful applicants.
-Lisa looks forward to ongoing professional development and to being a part of the Coalition’s important work.
+Lisa Meyer, she pronouns, joined the Coalition contractually in 2004 as a research assistant and has been a staff member since 2009.
+Through the years, Lisa’s position has evolved to include many facets of support, from data and reports to administrative, technical, subcontract management, and online training and Content Management Systems (CMS) such as WordPress, Coalition Manager, and TalentLMS.
+Several challenging and enjoyable projects accomplished include: Creation of an online learning platform for virtual training in 2010 to manage self-study SANE training modules (written in HTML and PHP); in 2020, navigating learning management systems to more fully bring our training online; coordinating & maintaining our website content from the days of simple FTP page uploads through a complete committee-driven website redesign in 2014 to present day; working as part of a team to guide competitive grant processes including the creation of a first-time electronic application; and coordinating tech at NMCSAP.
+Most recently, Lisa completed a data analytics certification program and continues to hone skills in SQL, R, Python, Excel, Power BI, Sheets, Tableau, & ML.
+She looks forward to ongoing professional development and to being a part of the Coalition’s important work.